-Alyaa Ebbiary is a PhD candidate at the Department of Anthropology in the School of Oriental and African Studies.
-She is researching Islamic education and advanced religious training institutions among Muslims of Britain, with particular attention to pedagogical practices and knowledge transmission.
+Alyaa Ebbiary is researching Islamic education and advanced religious training institutions among Muslims of Britain, with particular attention to pedagogical practices and knowledge transmission.
 Her academic background is Anthropology and Middle Eastern Studies (BA, Manchester University) and Religious Studies (MA, Lancaster University), and she has also trained as a teacher (PGCE, University of Cambridge).
 She has been a research assistant at University of East London, Lancaster University, Lokahi Foundation and the UCL Institute of Education.

 My PhD research is about continuity and change in Islamic higher education, in particular in institutions or seminaries that train scholars and teachers.
 It is about the men and women who enroll and teach at these institutions, their understanding and engagement with religious knowledge and tradition, and the forms of pedagogy that are utilised.
 There are a number of such Islamic colleges in the UK, mostly linked to mother institutions in India, called the Darul Uloom.
 However many of them end up in mosques unable to relate to the community or appeal to their peers.
 Consequently many of the Imams and religious teachers who serve Britain’s Muslims are considered poorly-educated or ‘out of touch’.
 Two colleges have emerged in the last ten years with innovative solutions to these issues.
 My ethnographic research focuses on these two case studies, which are innovating and pushing the boundaries in the training of religious professionals in the Muslim community.
 One of these is a ‘finishing school’ for students who have undertaken the traditional Indian-style Darul Uloom seminary education, allowing them to contextualize and update their knowledge.
 The other is a development of the Darul Uloom curriculum, streamlining and repackaging it for inner-city London.
 Both institutions are trying to forge a cohort of informed, active and engaged Islamic leaders, as confident as they are with the Islamic literary canon as they are with social media.
 I explore the personal and pedagogical experiences of the students, as well as staff, forming this emerging trend.
 How far do these institutions uphold and preserve the authority of the past, or innovate and adapt to the needs of the present?
 What constitutes ‘tradition’ in institutions of advanced religious training, and how they construct and disseminate ‘Islamic knowledge’, are key concerns of my research.